/ tool-comparisons / DynamoDB vs Prisma for Solo Developers

 Prisma is a TypeScript ORM that generates a fully typed database client from your schema.
 You define models in a .prisma file, run the generator, and your editor knows every field, every relation, every possible query.
 TypeScript catches mistakes at compile time instead of production.

-Prisma works with PostgreSQL, MySQL, SQLite, MongoDB, and CockroachDB.
+Prisma works with PostgreSQL, MySQL, MariaDB, SQLite, MongoDB, CockroachDB, and Microsoft SQL Server, plus managed flavors like Neon, PlanetScale, AWS Aurora, and Cloudflare D1 (in preview).
 Note that DynamoDB is not on that list.
-Prisma does not support DynamoDB.
+The supported-databases reference does not mention DynamoDB anywhere, so Prisma cannot connect to it.
 These tools operate in fundamentally different worlds.

 For TypeScript developers, Prisma is a productivity force multiplier.
 Migrations are managed.
 Types are generated.
 Prisma Studio gives you a visual browser.
 It's free, open source, and makes database work significantly more pleasant.